PSA Annual Awards

-The PSA Annual Awards is an annual awarding ceremony organized by the Philippine Sportswriters Association (PSA) held to honor individual Filipinos or teams for their contribution in sports in the year prior save for certain awards.
+The PSA Annual Awards is an annual awarding ceremony, organized by the Philippine Sportswriters Association (PSA) to honor individual Filipinos or teams for their contribution in sports in the year prior save for certain awards.
 The PSA is the oldest extant media organization in the Philippines, having been established in 1949.
 Its membership consists of sportswriters and editors from various tabloids, newspapers, and sports websites in the Philippines.

 Several awards are given to Filipino athletes annually, with the most prestigious recognition being the "Athlete of the Year" award.